Learning new methods for the Interior Design process

 Outside Your Comfort Zone

 It’s ok to be pushed outside your comfort zone–in fact, it’s the only way to grow.
+For example, in the case of a manufactured home, getting an experienced contact to handle installations of things like a Mobile home roof over can save you all the hard work.
 We found two subcontractors by reaching out to our builder for resources.
 Normally we wouldn’t have done that but we needed help clearing the property.
 He gave us the best contact of this project and it saved us so much time and effort.

 We checked in with many of our vendor partners during this time, and we coordinated some product features and learned more about their businesses during our conversations.
 This was a great learning time for us.